joedooley/sportport-active/wp-content/plugins/woocommerce-gateway-amazon-payments-advanced/docs/DEVELOPER.md

 According to [this documentation page](https://payments.amazon.com/documentation/automatic/201752090#201757640):

 > **Note**: Amazon imposes a $500 per calendar month limit on the amount of funds you can charge a buyer.
-If you expect to exceed this limit due to an upgrade or the buyer's usage, please contact Amazon Payments.
+If you expect to exceed this limit due to an upgrade or the buyer's usage, please contact Amazon.

 It is unclear if/how the limit will be altered should you contact Amazon.